alpinelab/docker-ruby-dev/RECIPES.md

 ### Bundler 1.x

 Our image uses Bundler 2.x by default, but for convenience, it also embeds Bundler 1.x.
-To use it in your legacy project, simply set the `BUNDLER_VERSION` environment variable from your `docker-compose.yml`:
+To use it in your legacy project, simply set the [(undocumented) `BUNDLER_VERSION` environment variable](https://github.com/rubygems/rubygems/issues/3978) from your `docker-compose.yml`:

 ```yaml
 services: